kiewic/HeyHttp/README.md

 The HeyHttp mission is to provide servers and clients for testing, capable of reproduce scenarios that hardly occur in normal conditions using conventional servers and clients.

-Everything is written with raw sockets, so it is possible alterate the protocols at any step.
+Everything is written with raw sockets, so it is possible to modify the protocols at any step.

 ## Other networking protocols included in HeyHttp